Brela/soccer-worldwide/README.md

 ## Highlights of Completed Tasks
 ✔️ made mobile friendly
 ✔️ used JS to load data and tables
+✔️ added node backend hosted on Railway in order to hide API keys

 ### Planned Optimizations:
 ✔️  show loading screen while table data is loading